 The State Revenue and Tax Code also states that property tax exemptions apply to “otherwise qualifying land and improvements regardless of whether the land and improvements are owned by the church, religious denomination, or sect.”

 I have long ago lost track of how many different City and County Code Sections I have reviewed.
 Never once do I recall having ever seen one that defined a Church.
 Usually, terms like Church, Temple, Synagogue, or Mosque are used in the Zoning Codes for allowable uses.
-However, smaller City’s will simple use Church, without making any further distinction.
+However, smaller City’s will simply use Church, without making any further distinction.
 The fact of the matter is that Zoning Codes are aimed at the ultimate use of the land while maintaining compatibility with the surrounding area, not who is using it.

 So regardless of the definition of Church, whether the property is used by a denominational or nondenominational group, religious order or sect, look at the big picture and don’t argue with the people in the planning department or any governmental employee.
 In the grand scheme of things, your end use of the property is as a house/place of worship, and not to alienate people that can provide something that you can use or need for the religious belief or purpose that you profess.